bufbuild/protovalidate-cc/cmake/README.md

 | [cel-cpp](https://github.com/google/cel-cpp)               | (Always vendored)        |                                              |
 | [protovalidate](https://github.com/bufbuild/protovalidate) | (Always vendored)        |                                              |

-You can disable vendoring for any package that supports being loaded externally by using the CMake flag `-DPROTOVALIDATE_CC_ENABLE_VENDORING=OFF`.
-External packages are always preferred when available, but this will ensure that protovalidate-cc does not use vendoring (except for the libraries that are always vendored.)
+You can disable vendoring for any package that supports being loaded from the system by using the CMake flag `-DPROTOVALIDATE_CC_ENABLE_VENDORING=OFF`.
+System packages are always preferred when available, but this will ensure that protovalidate-cc does not use vendoring (except for the libraries that are always vendored.)

 Depending on your project setup, these can be sourced in different ways:

-- Abseil, Protocol Buffers and re2 can link to external copies.
+- Abseil, Protocol Buffers and re2 can link to existing targets.
 If you already have Abseil, Protocol Buffers, or re2 added to your CMake project prior to the `FetchContent_MakeAvailable` for protovalidate-cc, the existing targets will be used.
 Please note that in this case, you need to ensure that the versions of Abseil, Protocol Buffers, and re2 are supported by cel-cpp and protovalidate-cc.

-- ANTLR 4 can not be included externally as cel-cpp depends on the runtime library being compiled with a specific flag (`ANTLR4CPP_USING_ABSEIL`).
+- ANTLR 4 can not be included from the system as cel-cpp depends on the runtime library being compiled with a specific flag (`ANTLR4CPP_USING_ABSEIL`).
 It will always be fetched using `FetchContent`.
 In addition, a version of the ANTLR 4 compiler will be downloaded from the Internet, and ran using `java`